Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/projectREADME.md

 7. Altered JS for the carousel as clicking any buttons on it were overridden by the carousels inbuilt turn function.

-8. Added index text search via python3 - mongo app.
+8. Created index text search via python3 - from app import mongo.
 Will search the works collection for a composer name or genre.

 9. Added and wired up edit and delete functions, only available to the user that added that work_id, or to the admin.